• facebook

 Read time: 5 minutes

-What Is Exchange Online Protection?
+What is Exchange Online Protection?

 EOP works in a way to keep your emails safe and protected from various malware or ransomware emails.
 It helps in keeping the Inbox clean by filtering out spam and phishing emails.
 Thus, it helps you protect Office 365 data.